ampproject/amphtml/DEVELOPING.md

 If your pull request contains JS or CSS changes and it does not change the build system, it will be automatically built and tested on [Travis](https://travis-ci.org/ampproject/amphtml/builds).
 After the travis run completes, the result will be logged to your PR.

 If a test flaked on a pull request you can ask a project owner to restart the tests for you.
+Use [`this.retries(x)`](https://mochajs.org/#retry-tests) as the last resort.

 ### Manual testing